-Do not write anything at A item 18 on your tax return (supplementary section) or A item 9 if you use the tax return for retirees.
+Do not write anything at A item 18 on your tax return (supplementary section).

-At V item 18 (or V item 9 if you use the tax return for retirees), write the amount by which the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains for the year.
+At V item 18 write the amount by which the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains for the year.
 You carry this amount forward to be applied against later year capital gains.